trianniandrea/Ethereum-Object-Centric-Event-Logging-Framework/README.md

 Manifest supports two type of instructions, namely: *definitions* and *commands*.
 The former are needed to provide a specification of the meta-model (like event-to-object relations, and control-flow constraints), the latter simply tell to the framework what practically it has to do.
 Instructions can be inserted in any order, anyway, *definitions* are all instantaneously globally read, and *commands* are executed in the order they are found.
-More detail can be found in my written thesis report[^1].
+More details can be found in my written thesis report[^1].

 Manifest is not compiled and therefore it can throw exceptions at runtime.
 Each command is case sensitive and needs to be put in a single line.
 Blank rows and full-line comments are supported trought the *'%'* keyword.